Autism is part of who a person is. Every individual has a unique and meaningful contribution to make to society.

 When stress or anxiety builds up it can lead to behaviours that challenge or “meltdowns”.
 This may take many forms including screaming, kicking, running away or ceasing communication.

 These behaviours are often the result of an individual being overwhelmed and can occur when a person is finding it difficult to communicate.
-It is important to understand why behaviours that challenge are happening so that the right support can be given to the individual.
+It is important to understand why behaviours that challenge happen so that the right support can be given.

 Find out more about behaviour.

 If you’ve found these pages useful, please consider making a small donation to enable us to keep the information on our website up-to-date and offer these and other resources for free.